SettRaziel/wrf_archlinux/wrf_deploy/README.md

 ## Troubleshooting
 * check if the copied namelist.wps works for your geo data, the WRFV4 lowres data needs the lowres data instead of default
 * check the correct build path
-* check for correct ggc-fortran libraries if the output with ncl causes any trouble
+* (DEPRECATED) check for correct ggc-fortran libraries if the output with ncl causes any trouble

-## NCL usage
+## NCL usage (DEPRECATED)
 As of september 2019 the ncar command language used for the current wrf output is no longer developed.
 The last binary version has been built with gcc 6.3.0 and need libgfortran3.so to run correctly.
 To use this as a library for visualizing the wrf output a workaorund is the usage of a parallel gcc version.